praveen-palanisamy/macad-gym/README.md

 ### Quick Start

 Install MACAD-Gym using `pip install macad-gym`.
- If you have CARLA installed, you can get going using the following 3 lines of code.
+ If you have `CARLA_SERVER` setup, you can get going using the following 3 lines of code.
 If not, follow the [Getting started steps](#getting-started).

+#### Training RL Agents

 ```python
 import gym